angieoppenheimer/angieoppenheimer/readme.md

 - 💻 *MSc in Multimedia Communications and Information Technology*
   **University of Udine**, 2026 | EQF 7
   Focus: Artificial Intelligence, Industrial Automation, IoT
-  Thesis in progress: _"From Tools to Solarpunk: Technological Evolution and Resilience"_
+  Thesis in progress: _"The Architecture of Autonomous Driving in Level 4 Systems: The Waymo Approach and Development of an Experimental Prototype."_

 - 🦧 *Professional Qualification: GAE Nature and Walking Guide*
   **Helios Study Center**, 2026 | EQF 5